Talking Circles on Race & Racism

 The Talking Circles on Race and Racism are frank, facilitated dialogues that give people the opportunity for self-reflection, sharing experiences, and influencing each other’s perspectives and attitudes.
 MRC brings together 10-16 racially diverse participants over a five week period to discuss their personal experiences with racial identity, race issues and racism.

 MRC started the Talking Circles in 2007 to address long-standing community tensions around race, as a way to engage people in open and honest dialogue with each other in a safe space and to begin the process of healing old racial wounds.
-From February 2007 to 2010, MRC has held twenty-five circles for over 300 participants, and the program continues to grow exponentially to this day.
+From February 2007 to May 2014, MRC has held Talking Circles for over 500 participants, and the program continues to grow exponentially to this day.
 We are currently developing several “Round Two” Talking Circles for people who want to focus the conversation on another level of dealing with healing from racism.
-We also offer Talking Circles for specific groups like youth and for people of color and have a variety of specific Talking Circles for 2012.
+We also offer Talking Circles for specific groups like youth and for people of color and have a variety of specific Talking Circles for 2014.

 We are always looking for individuals who would like to participate in a Circle.
-If you’d like to be on the waiting list, please contact Chibo Shinagawa, the Coordinator of Talking Circles at MRC.
+If you’d like to be on the waiting list, please contact Fabina Colon, the Program Educator who coordinates the Talking Circles at MRC.

 To get a real sense of what people are getting out of the circles, please take the time to watch these two ten-minute videos where we interviewed past participants and facilitators on their experiences: